 Defenses involve claims that the defendant never actually made the statement or that the statement is not untrue or that the untrue statements were not material.

 Violations of §517.301 are classified as a third-degree felony punishable by up to five years in prison as provided in §517.302.
-If there are five or more victims, and the aggregate amount of damages exceeds $50,000, then the crime for securities fraud can be charged as a first-degree felony which is punishable by up to 30 years in prison.
+If there are five or more victims, and the aggregate damages exceed $50,000, then securities fraud can be charged as a first-degree felony punishable by up to 30 years in prison.

 Finding Lawyers for Securities Fraud in Florida